MackNcD/DiceWords_App/README.md

 Ask for @Note, @MackNcD, or @Gille

-EDIT: There's doubles of the shapes files, and template_maker.txt is the same as template_randomization.txt -> Choose one or the other.
+EDIT: There's doubles of the shapes files